Nick8812/tic-tac-toe-reinforcement-learning/README.md

 python src/ui.py
 ```

-## Next Step
+## Improvements

-The agent is able to contrast the opposite player, but in some situation it looks like that doesn't choose the best available action especially at the beginning of the game.
+The agent is able to contrast the opposite player, but at the beginning of the game it looks like it doesn't.

 Some next step in order to improve the agent could be:
 - Tuning the agent's parameters (e.g. epsilon, alpha).